2026 Public Montessori Conference

 BY PUBLIC MONTESSORIANS, FOR PUBLIC MONTESSORIANS

-If you’re attending, you can access the schedule and session information by clicking the button below:
+Attendees can access the slide decks and handouts by clicking the button below:

 Keynote Speakers